 The Pool is not registered within the Securities and Exchange Commission (SEC), and a treasury oversight committee provides oversight to ensure that investments comply with the approved County investment policy.
 At June 30, 2021, the weighted average maturity for the Pool is less than one year.
 The Imperial County Treasury is not rated by the rating agency.
 At the year end, the Imperial County Treasury was not exposed to custodial credit risk.

-Notes to the Basic Financial Statements (Continued) For the Year Ended June 30, 2021
+Imperial County Transportation Commission Notes to the Basic Financial Statements (Continued)

 Note 4 - Federal, State, and Local Grants